graeburn/mapstoryengine/README.md

 4. **XR Management** Version 3.0.6 &mdash; Manages XR plugin implementation.
 4. **Json.NET for Unity** Version 10.0.302 &mdash; Provides a JSON framework used to receive data from the Google Places API.

 Map Story is built using a modified version of the Mapbox for Unity SDK, which is included in the Unity projects.
 The Mapbox API is used for its map and navigation tools, so to build the app you will be required to enter a valid Mapbox ID.
 This is entered on the Mapbox setup menu added to the Unity menu by the SDK (*Mapbox -> Setup*).
+If you do not have an ID already you can sign up for a free account through [Mapbox](https://account.mapbox.com/auth/signup/).

 ![Mapbox ID](Images/MapboxID.jpg)

-Your Mapbox ID can also be with the online [Mapbox studio](https://www.mapbox.com/mapbox-studio) software to create a customised map that best suits the theme of your story or game.
+Your public Mapbox ID can also be with the online [Mapbox studio](https://www.mapbox.com/mapbox-studio) software to create a customised map that best suits the theme of your story or game.
 After designing the look of your map using the software and your public Mapbox ID, you will be provided with a Style URL that can be entered on the *Abstract Map* script of the **ARAlignedMap** GameObject, under the Image section.
 This will add this map styling to your Map Story project.

 ![Adding a custom map style](Images/CustomMap.jpg)